 - After 180 metres [!] take the path to the left following the South Downs Way sign, your direction 120°.
 (Do not continue straight ahead where a bridge crosses the river to the right - unless you plan to take the alternative route to Exceat via High and Over Hill).
 The path leads through a line of trees into the village of Litlington.

 - In 130 metres you come through an alleyway to the road opposite Holly Tree House.
-Turn right, in 20 metres passing the Plough & Harrow pub on your right (an option for a late lunch, serving food until 2.30pm).
+Turn right, in 20 metres passing the Plough & Harrow pub on your right (your late lunch option).
 80 metres further on, turn left on a road, going up the hill by the side of a house named Thatch Cottage.

 - In 25 metres [!] turn right off the road and head for West Dean, following the South Downs Way sign.
 5 metres up the path, go though a wooden kissing gate and straight up the path ahead, in 50 metres coming out into an open field.
 Go up the hill towards the top left-hand corner of the field, on a grassy way, your direction 170° and go through a wooden kissing gate.